fiberplane/create-honc-app/templates/neon/README.md

 > There is also an [Awesome HONC collection](https://github.com/fiberplane/awesome-honc) with further guides, use cases and examples.

 This template uses a remote [Neon](https://neon.com/) (postgres) database for both local development and deployment.
 You can use Neon [database branches](https://neon.com/branching) to create isolated databases for each.
-Check out our docs learn more about [working with Neon databases](https://docs.honc.dev/stack/databases/#neon)!
+Check out our docs to learn more about [working with Neon databases](https://docs.honc.dev/stack/databases/#neon)!

 ### Getting started